CountryHands/zero2prod/README.md

         - Creating test would like to see how database roll back is used.
         - Thing to do
             - I would like to split the test into different modules.

+    Chapter 4
+    1. Need to review alot of time lapsed between starting and ending this chapter basic of logging would like to check out roll backs using the database instead of mocking up a new database each time.
+Probably will review over the next few days before jumping into chapter 5.